AdebanjoOayinka/EQUIPMENT-ASSET-FUEL-MANAGEMENT-SYSTEM/README.md

             ● Total Moves per equipment
             ● Equipment hours worked in comparison with containers lifted

-       ● Analyse the data to also to show the fuel consumption rate of other assets.
+       ● Analyse the data to also to show the fuel consumption rate of other assets, such as; pool vehicles, generator, Fork lifts etc and this should be selected when needed.

 ## PROJECT INSIGHT